BenjaminConant/snapmap/README.md

-Snapmap is a game changing, mobile optimized, geolocation website that empowers New York State families and individuals to get the most out of their SNAP Benefits.
-Log in and Explore Snapmap for yourself!
+Snapmap is a game changing, mobile optimized, Yelp-like, geolocation web app that empowers New York State families and individuals to get the most out of their SNAP Benefits.
+Log in and Explore Snapmap for yourself! snapmapper.herokuapp.com

 KEY SNAPMAP FEATURES: